 By default, WordPress has two categories of taxonomies (tags and categories) in the Posts menu.

-When optimizing your database, check your taxonomy structure to see if you have duplicate tags and categories.
+When you are doing WordPress Database Optimization, check your taxonomy structure to see if you have duplicate tags and categories.
 If any, get rid of them to boost your posts’ searchability.

 WordPress themes and plugins are stored in the wp-content folder instead of a database.
 However, it’s still advisable to delete unnecessary themes and plugins as they can create additional tables in your database.
 After all, themes and plugins configuration options are stored in the wp-options table.